redgeoff/couchdb-docker-service/README.md

 The following examples assume that you have the directory /home/ubuntu/common on each of the boxes in the swarm.
 Moreover, /home/ubuntu/common/data is a directory that will be mounted as a volume so that your CouchDB data will be persisted across restarts.

+### Hashing a password
+All your CouchDB nodes need the same hashed password so that user sessions can work seamlessly between nodes.
+You can use the `couch-hash-pwd` utility to generate this hash.
+For example, if your password is `admin` you can use:

+    $ sudo npm install -g couch-hash-pwd
+    $ couchdb-hash-pwd -p admin

+You'll then want to use the outputted value as the value of `COUCHDB_HASHED_PASSWORD`

 ### Example:

     docker service create --replicas 2 --name couchdb --network couchdb-network \